anna-kozh/blog/_posts/2025-10-20-Admin-console.md

         %}

-T: The PM proposed a quick fix — adding icons and basic drag-and-drop to the list.
-But that wouldn’t solve the real problem: admins needed to rebuild structure, not just reorder items.
+<p>The PM proposed a quick fix to enable reordering, but that wouldn’t solve the real problem: admins needed to rebuild the structure. </p>
-The app included a mix of forms, links, and nested groups, so we needed a scalable solution that could handle that complexity.
+<p>The app included a mix of forms, links and nested tiles, so we needed a <strong>scalable solution</strong> that could handle that complexity.</p>

-A: I pushed for a deeper approach.
-I designed a full layout tool that let admins drag and drop tiles, group and nest items, change icons, and customise colours.
+<p>I designed a full layout tool that lets admins drag and drop tiles, group and nest items, change icons and customise colours. </p>
-This gave them back ownership and control while future-proofing the system for new content types.

 {% include lightbox.html
           id="layout-fixed"